malykhinv/mtf-trend/docs/streaming_architecture.md

    workers are precreated during service bootstrap.
 4. All changes should be validated in staging by monitoring reconnect storms and ensuring command throttling logs stay within the expected windows.
+5. Pipelines expose backlog metrics and chronic error hooks via `StreamPipeline`.
+Depth, trades, and book-ticker feeds now have per-profile buffer sizing, thresholds, and fallback behaviour defined under `streams/`.
+Review the thresholds when updating `TradingProfile` allocations to ensure the SLA balance between TOP and thinly traded symbols remains appropriate.
+6. The stream manager reacts to chronic error callbacks by migrating the impacted symbol to a reserve socket without disrupting other workers.
+For incidents focused on a single market, prefer tuning the pipeline thresholds before widening global restart timers.
+7. Downstream strategies consume degradation signals surfaced by the runtime.
+Expect automated position throttling (reduced leverage or temporary suspensions) whenever a stream enters a degraded state; coordinate with risk to adjust policy parameters.